justin-marian/fsm-vending-machine/README.md

 # Vending Machine

-Simple vending machine designed to dispense products based on user input and provide change when necessary.
+Simple `finite state vending machine` designed to dispense products based on user input and provide change when necessary.
 The vending machine operates in three main states: `Idle`, `Money`, and `Product & Change`.

 ## States